 - 29 oz.
 Diced Tomatoes

 - 16 oz.
 Tomato Sauce

 - 1/2 tsp.
 Oregano

 - 1/2 lb.
 Spaghetti Pasta (optional for kids)

 - 2 Tbsp.
 Olive Oil

-- Cut Holes in a Spaghetti Squash and Microwave on High for 8 Minutes
+- Pierce your Spaghetti Squash with a fork and Microwave on High for 8 Minutes

-- Palace on a Baking Sheet Drizzle with Olive Oil and Season with Salt and Pepper
+- Place on a Baking Sheet Drizzle with Olive Oil and Season with Salt and Pepper.

 *** Optional: Use your Instant Pot instead of putting the squash in the oven, Cook on Manual Pressure for 10 Minutes